 My kids get so muddy….
 They must gravitate to the mud.
 They literally had to wear wet, muddy shoes for about a day until the sun came out for a couple hours to dry them up.

 There is usually a change machine in the laundry room to exchange your dollar bills for coins.
 But if you don’t have cash…. you’ll need to find some.
-Washers usually only take quarters…not cards.
+If you’re camping at an older facility, the laundry machines vending machines might also only take coins…not cards.

 These may not be things you need/want but if you are looking for something specific, I’d check, because not all campgrounds are the same… (don’t ignore this one)!